 - Second-class mail includes book packets, registered newspapers and periodicals.
 They are carried by surface mail, covering land and water transport.

 India has one of the largest telecom networks in Asia.
-The Subscriber Trunk Dialling (STD) facilities all over India have been made possible by integrating the development in space technology with communication technology.
+Subscriber Trunk Dialling (STD) facilities all over India have been made possible by integrating the development of space technology with communication technology.

 - Mass communication provides entertainment and creates awareness among people about various national programmes and policies.
 It includes radio, television, newspapers, magazines, books and films.